-The financial statements for the years ended 25 March 2018 and 26 March 2017 have been prepared under the historical cost convention and, as permitted by EU Law, the Financial Statements have been prepared and approved by the Directors in accordance with International Financial Reporting Standards as adopted by the EU ("IFRS").
-This financial information has been prepared on a basis consistent with the accounting policies adopted in the financial statement but does not contain all the information required to be disclosed in financial statements prepared in accordance with IFRS.
+The financial statements have been prepared under the historical cost convention and, as permitted by EU Law, the Financial Statements have been prepared and approved by the Directors in accordance with International Financial Reporting Standards as adopted by the EU ("IFRS").

-This financial information for the year ended 25 March 2018 are presented in Sterling because that is the primary currency of the primary economic environment in which the Group operates.
-All values are rounded to the nearest thousand pounds (£'000) except when otherwise indicated.
+The financial statements for the year ended 25 March 2018 are presented in Sterling because that is the primary currency of the primary economic environment in which the Group operates.
+All values are rounded to the nearest thousand pounds (\pounds '000) except when otherwise indicated.